ujale/TAS/module4/module4B/selenium/src/README.md

 - isSelected()

 ## Lesson 10: iframes
 - Elements inside an iframe cannot be accessed directly.
 You need to switch to iframe to access it by using its name, id or index.
+- When inspected, elements with iframes reflect with an iframe flag on Chropath.
+The iframe element can be directly inspected by going to the html tag and then type iframe in the search box of chropath.
+This will show the number of iframes present on that webpage and you can search for he specific element of the iframe you want to drag.
+- If the number of iframes present is 1, the index will be 0 and so on.

 ## Lesson 11: Alert & browser pop up
 For Alerts: https://prnt.sc/ydc2kMhjdmi6